 We'll be wrapping ourselves in the culture, with guides and contacts who will take us to those secret places unknown to most tourists and groups.
 If an amazing opportunity comes up, we'll have the freedom to take it.
-And we won't be rushed because we're not following a checklist, because you can't plan when opportunity will come our way.
-Instead you'll be able to really get a feel for country both with our guidance, and with the time and freedom to go exploring on your own.
+And we won't be rushed because we're not following a checklist, because you can't plan when serendipity will shine your way.
+Instead you'll be able to really get a feel for the country both with our guidance, and with the time and freedom to go exploring on your own.

 So, join my local team of guides and I as we take you on an unforgettable journey to The Golden Land...

 Traveling independently in Myanmar can be great if you have the time and the patience, but decoding the beautiful puzzle of this country takes time... time that most just don't have to unlock the secrets.

 Years... that's the time I've put in to get under the skin of this place to find out just how it ticks.
 It's my passion.

 I want you to experience the Myanmar that I know and love.
 The one where we don't just watch from afar, but we learn and participate (if you like) to deepen your understanding of this land.
 We'll do that by picking up a bit of the local language, maybe throwing on a traditional longyi to wear around town while we wander (seriously comfortable), and hearing the stories of the country from the Myanmar people themselves.

 The tour is purposefully small, with a maximum of 8 people.
 In addition to myself, we'll have my team of Myanmar guides and contacts at our disposal.
 Yes, 2-3 guides for 8 people (!!) means that questions get answered, different perspectives shared, and the opportunity to split off into even smaller groups instead of crowding around like most tours.
 (And as it should be, half of our guides are women.)